 A key benefit of many P2PE solutions is that the solution providers are working to integrate their solutions with various payment applications, streamlining the overall payment process and automating the back-end reconciliation for merchants as well.

 In order for a P2PE solution to receive validation from PCI, the solution, the solution provider, and associated players in the overall P2PE solution must undergo a comprehensive assessment and audit by a P2PE Qualified Security Assessor (QSA), before being brought before the Council for approval.
-You can find a full listing of approved P2PE solutions here.
+Find a full listing of approved P2PE solutions.

 Validated P2PE solutions will also list the approved devices that can be used as part of the overall solution.
 If you look at the P2PE solution listing and click on the Solution Details, you can view the supported PTS devices and corresponding model numbers, as well as expiration dates.